RS-DAT/JupyterDaskOnSRC/README.md

 TODO: current limitations:
   * the SURF HCP cloud cluster subscription is only available in the development Research Cloud environment;
-  * the reverse proxy for JupyterHub is currently disabled due to: https://github.com/RS-DAT/JupyterDaskOnSRC/issues/1 - use SSH port forwarding to access JupyterHub.

 ## Register Application